pennydy/Projectivity_RSA/models/README.md

 # models
-contains models that we explored.
+contains models that we have explored.

 ## General information
-`chemo`: first model considers interrogatives and declaratives as alternatives. include both speaker belief and attitude holder belief.
+`chemo`: consider interrogatives and declaratives as alternatives. include both speaker belief and attitude holder belief.
 - chemo.wppl
 - chemo_production.wppl: attempts to reverse engineer the production probability based on empirical results for the pragmatic listener.

 `declaratives`: consider only the declarative sentences. include both speaker belief and attitude holder belief.
-- declaratives.wppl
+- declaratives.wppl: qud selects which belief is at-issue.
 - declaratives_goal.wppl: introduces different "goals" to capture possible speech acts.

-`interrogatives`: consider only interrogatives. include only the speaker belief.
+`interrogatives`: consider only interrogatives.
-- threshold_qud.wppl: introduces belief threshold for each predicate.
+- threshold_qud.wppl: includes only the speaker belief. introduces belief threshold for each predicate. threshold is determined by predicate and qud.
+- threshold_chemo.wppl: includes both speaker belief and ah belief, and the threshold for each type of belief varies by predicate. qud selects which belief is at-issue.

 ## Structure of this repository
 ```bash